dogjin/PlotterXYZ/README.md

-# PlotterXYZ

-QT based serial plotter for graphing the x, y and z coordinates in a beautiful way.

 # Serial Port Plotter

 This is a Windows application that displays real time data from serial port.
 The application is 32-bit and built with Qt and QCustomPlot library.